Shirajuki/hsk-flip-card/README.md

 # PWA hsk-flip-card

 A Progressive Web App made using HTML, CSS and javascript.
-Works as a flipcard app used to memorize/learn chinese characters.
+Works as a flipcard mobile webapp used to memorize/learn chinese characters.

 - Possible for either Simplified- or Traditional chinese characters
 - Cards learnt are saved using LocalStorage.